A2 · Elementary TOEIC 255–400 IELTS 2.5–3.5 Nouns, Articles & Determiners

 • She has visited many countries.

-A lot of is the most common choice in spoken and informal written English for affirmative sentences.
+A lot of is the absolute safest choice in conversational and informal English because it works beautifully with both uncountable and countable plural nouns.
+It is overwhelmingly the preferred choice for affirmative (positive) sentences.

 a lot of water a lot of books